Jakub3628800/s2t/docs/developer_guide.md

 ### Configuration Module

-The `config` module handles loading and managing configuration.
-It provides:
+The `config.py` module handles loading and managing configuration.
+It uses Pydantic for type validation and provides:

 - `load_config`: Function to load configuration from a file or the default location
-- `DEFAULT_CONFIG`: Default configuration values
+- `S2TConfig`: Pydantic model for configuration validation
 - `DEFAULT_CONFIG_PATH`: Default path to the configuration file

 ### Recorder Implementations

 S2T provides several recorder implementations:

-- `PopupRecorder`: Graphical recorder with a popup window
+- `PopupRecorder`: Graphical recorder with a popup window using GTK 4
 - `ImmediatePopupRecorder`: Popup recorder that starts recording immediately
 - `TrulySilentRecorder`: Recorder without any GUI or notifications

+## GUI Implementation

+The GUI is implemented using GTK 4 and includes:

+- `RecordingWindow`: Window class for recording with visual feedback
+- `AudioLevelBar`: Custom GTK widget for displaying audio levels
+- Event handling for user interactions (button clicks, window close)
+- Voice activity detection visualization

 ## Testing